 New Hampshire Gay Men’s Chorus …

-Now in its 22nd year, NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.
+Having just experienced a wonderful year of 25th Anniversary celebrations, the NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.

 The Chorus also gives many Outreach performances throughout the year at assisted living centers, at Interfaith services, at sports events, for government and civic groups, and at Pride events.
 In recent years, the Chorus has received greater publicity, performing on national and local television.